Au milieu de l’hiver, j’apprenais enfin qu’il y avait en moi un été invincible.

 — Albert Camus, “Retour à Tipasa” (1952)

 Words In the 1970s I was a performing member of Ignition Poets.
 Recently I typeset and printed a collection of my own verse.
-I write occasionally for OurKingdom.
-In 2016 I enrolled in the Westcountry School of Myth and Storytelling and subsequently performed at Pentameters Theatre.
+From time to time I have written for openDemocracy.
+In 2016 I enrolled in the Westcountry School of Myth and Storytelling; I occasionally perform at Pentameters Theatre.

-Contact My email handle SJT is older than the internet.
+Contact I have been SJT on email since before the internet.
 Write to me at firstname.lastname@example.org.

 So often one’s true life is the life one does not lead.

 You can live two lives, but not three.

 Author, barrister, jazz singer, saxophonist, therapist, typographer & printer